 READ MORE: The Fatherly Guide to Sex After Kids

-In most cases, fixing a squeaky bed isn’t too hard; an Allen wrench and some WD-40 should do the trick.
-We spoke to several mattress experts and got the low down on how to quiet a noisy bed.
+In most cases, fixing a squeaky bed isn’t too hard — an Allen wrench and some WD-40 should do the trick.
+We spoke to a few different mattress experts and got the low-down on how to quiet a noisy bed.
 Their suggestions are better than having floor sex, cheaper than buying a new bed, and less defeating than you and your wife waiting until the kid’s out of the house to go to town.

 The source of a bed squeak can be like Daniel Bryan: hard to pin down.
 So the first step is to identify what part of the bed is squeaking through the process of elimination.

 “You diagnose it by taking it apart, separating the mattress, the box spring, and the frame, and putting force on all of them separately while listening for the noise,” says Bob Czepiel of Yankee Mattress in Springfield, Massachusetts.

 Start by sliding the mattress onto the floor and giving it a test ride.
 “Mattresses don’t normally squeak,” says Joanne Cote, store manager at Mattress Firm in Hadley, Massachusetts.
 “If one did, it might be the steel coil inside, but I’ve never heard of that happening.”

 What’s more likely is that the unwanted noise is coming from the box spring and/or the bed frame.
 “The box spring is the most common source of a bed squeaking,” says Cote.
 “It’s either the box spring itself, the wood on wood inside, or it could be the wood of the box spring on the metal frame.”
 To test your box spring, slide it off the frame and, again, gently sit or roll around on it.
 If you hear noise, there’s a good chance an old spring or chafing wood is causing the issue.

 How to Fix a Squeaking Bed